iShezmu/holbertonschool-web_front_end/html_advanced/README.md

     - Footer:
       - create the ´footer´ tag after the ´main´ tag
         - put the text ´Footer´ inside the ´footer´ tags

+*   article.html
+    - change the ´\<title>´ to put: ´Article - Techium´
+    - inside the ´main´ tags
+      - after the text, create the ´aside´ tags with text ´Aside´